opensearch-project/documentation-website/_api-reference/profile.md

 ### The `breakdown` object

 The `breakdown` object represents the timing statistics about low-level Lucene execution, broken down by method.
 Timings are listed in wall-clock nanoseconds and are not normalized.
-The `breakdown` timings are inclusive of all children times.
+The `breakdown` timings are inclusive of all child times.
 The `breakdown` object comprises the following fields.
 All fields contain integer values.

 Field | Description
 :--- | :---
 `create_weight` | A `Query` object in Lucene is immutable.
-Yet, Lucene should be able to reuse `Query` objects in multiple IndexSearchers.
+Yet, Lucene should be able to reuse `Query` objects in multiple `IndexSearcher` objects.
 Thus, `Query` objects need to keep temporary state and statistics associated with the index in which the query is executed.
-To achieve reuse, every `Query` object generates a `Weight` object, which keeps the temporary context (state) associated with the <IndexSearcher, Query> tuple.
+To achieve reuse, every `Query` object generates a `Weight` object, which keeps the temporary context (state) associated with the `<IndexSearcher, Query>` tuple.
 The `create_weight` field contains the amount of time spent creating the `Weight` object.
 `build_scorer` | A `Scorer` iterates over matching documents and generates a score for each document.
 The `build_scorer` field contains the amount of time spent generating the `Scorer` object.
 This does not include the time spent scoring the documents.
 The `Scorer` initialization time depends on the optimization and complexity of a particular query.
 The `build_scorer` parameter also includes the amount of time associated with caching, if caching is applicable and enabled for the query.
 `next_doc` | The `next_doc` Lucene method returns the document ID of the next document that matches the query.
 This method is a special type of the `advance` method and is equivalent to `advance(docId() + 1)`.
 The `next_doc` method is more convenient for many Lucene queries.
 The `next_doc` field contains the amount of time required to determine the next matching document, which varies depending on the query type.
 `advance` | The `advance` method is a lower-level version of the `next_doc` method in Lucene.
 It also finds the next matching document but necessitates that the calling query perform additional tasks, such as identifying skips.
 Some queries, such as conjunctions (`must` clauses in Boolean queries), cannot use `next_doc`.
 For those queries, `advance` is timed.